Sue9104/web-manual/interface/owner-project-management.md

 #### Schedule
 <span id='schedule'></span>

-Schedule is divided into two categories: project shedule and member schedule.
+Schedule is divided into two categories: project schedule and member schedule.

 - Project schedule summaries the progress of project stages (assignment, translation and review).